 Pranayama and ‘breathing exercises’

 Prana is the life force which enters the body with the breath and which is metabolized from the foods we eat.
 Breathing exercises improve the ability of the body to metabolize prana.
 Also, since breathing affects emotions, breath work helps to regulate and refine the emotional sheath.
-Finally, breathing also represents a bridge between those physiological functions which we believe we can control (voluntary) and those which we cannot (involuntary).
+Finally, breathing also represents a bridge between those physiological functions which we can control (voluntary) and those which we cannot (involuntary).
 Adept yogis claim to be able to control metabolism, reflex, and brainwave activity — eventually slowing or virtually stoping the heartbeat.